eficode-academy/docker-katas/kubernetes-exercises/02-secrets-in-kubernetes.md

 ENTRYPOINT node secretapp.js
 ```

-We can run that in our Kubernetes cluster after pushing it to Docker hub.
+This image is available as `praqma/secrets-demo`.
+We can run that in our Kubernetes cluster by using the [the deployment file](./secrets/deployment.yml).

-Fill out [the deployment](./secrets/deployment.yml).
 Notice the env values added in the bottom.

-Run the deployment by writing:
+Set your namespace in the file and run the deployment by writing:
 ```
-kubectl apply -f yourfile.yml
+kubectl apply -f deployment.yml
 ```

 Expose the deployment on a nodeport, so you can see the running container.

-Despite the default value in the Dockerfile, it should be overwritten by the deployment env values!
+Despite the default value in the Dockerfile, it should now be overwritten by the deployment env values!

 However we just moved it from being hardcoded in our app to being hardcoded in our Dockerfile.

+## Secrets using the kubernetes secret resource

 Let's move the API key to a (generic) secret:

 ```
 kubectl create secret generic apikey --from-literal=API_KEY=oneringtorulethemall
 ```